abdulsaleh/asyncio-for-ai/src/data-pipelines.md

 Queues are useful when you have:

-1. **Different-speed pipeline stages** - API calls are slow, but file I/O is fast.
-We can keep reading files while the API calls are inflight.
+1. **Different pipeline stages** - API calls are slow, but file I/O is fast.
+We can keep reading/enqueuing files while the API calls are inflight.
-2. **Multiple workers per stage** - 5 workers can process API calls concurrently, finishing 5x faster.
+2. **Multiple workers per stage** - Multiple workers can process API calls concurrently, finishing faster.
 3. **Variable processing times** - Some API calls return in 100ms, others take 2s.
 Queues keep all workers busy.
-4. **Backpressure control** - Setting `maxsize` prevents memory overflow if producers are faster than consumers.
+4. **Backpressure control** - Limiting the queue sizes prevents memory overflow if producers are faster than consumers.

 Take a look at this example: